Zhang Jingsheng: Views and philosophy

 Zhang was an enthusiastic supporter of the Kuomintang during the 1920s.
-He wore a Western-style Kuomintang military uniform (which he called a "school uniform") daily, believing that it was a way to embrace masculinity and the revolutionary spirit.
+He wore a Western-style Kuomintang military uniform (which he called a "school uniform") daily, believing that it was a way to embrace the revolutionary spirit.
 In an article published in New Culture, he declared that he was not only a revolutionary, but a "supra-revolutionary" due to his emphasis on aesthetics and sexual education.
 In June 1922, he joined a group of over 200 Beijing intellectuals, including Li Shizeng and Cai Yuanpei, to oppose Sun Yat-sen's proposed military expedition to reunify the country.
 He opposed overt labor strike actions, believing that "total rebellion and senseless sacrifice" should be avoided in favor of workers self-organizing through peaceful means.